Women's sports booming — and TV networks are just noticing

 The Minnesota Aurora, the new minor league women's soccer team that will play at the Vikings' TCO Stadium, is off to a remarkably fast start in terms of sales and visibility.

-There is more good news for Minnesota basketball fans: Paige Bueckers returned to UConn's lineup Friday after missing 19 games, and UConn beat St. John's 93-38.
+There is more good news for Minnesota basketball fans: Paige Bueckers returned to the floor for UConn on Friday after missing 19 games, and she started on Sunday.
 Bueckers, from Hopkins, was the National Player of the Year in 2020-21 as a freshman.

 This year, if Bueckers plays in another Final Four, she will be doing so in her home state.
 That would be a compelling and marketable story to tell, for those smart enough to recognize its value.